aitmil/recipe-book/README.md

 npm install
 ```

-Create a `.env` file in the `backend/` directory with the following environment variables:
+Create a `.env` file in the `backend` directory with the following environment variables:

 ```env
 PORT=5000
 BASE_API_URL=https://www.themealdb.com/api/json/v1/1
 ```

-Next, navigate to the `frontend/` directory and install its dependencies:
+Next, navigate to the `frontend` directory and install its dependencies:

 ```env
 cd ../frontend
 npm install
 ```

-Create a `.env` file in the `frontend/` directory with the following environment variables:
+Create a `.env` file in the `frontend` directory with the following environment variables:

 ```env
 NEXT_PUBLIC_PROJECT_TOKEN=http://localhost:5000